Welcome back to the Rush Limbaugh Program here at the EIB Network.

 We're back.

-Roger Hedgecock in for Rush Limbaugh, Rush back on uh Monday.
+Roger Hedgecock in for Rush Limbaugh.

-Uh update now on the Hadith Marines uh situation.
+Update now on the Haditha Marines situation.

 The video was taken and selectively edited by the insurgents to make it appear that what the Marines were doing were slaughtering innocent civilians, men, women, and children.

-Marines have combat Marines have been taken out of combat and put on trial, in some cases for their lives, as a result of this hoax.
+Marines have, combat Marines, have been taken out of combat and put on trial, in some cases for their lives, as a result of this hoax.

-We continue to get from the uh drive-bys the idea that, for example, as this white truck drives up to this site of this ambush, and and it and the drive-bys admit that the Marines were ambushed, there was an IED explosion, a Marine died, there was uh AK-47 fire from the village huts nearby.
+We continue to get from the drive-bys the idea that, for example, as this white truck drives up to the site of this ambush, and the drive-bys admit that the Marines were ambushed.

-There was a response by the Marines, all of that is admitted.
+There was a response by the Marines.

-Some of them weren't civilians, they were in fact insurgents.
+Some of them weren't civilians.

-The Marines conducted themselves, as they must in this atmosphere, with as much uh circumspection as possible when you're under fire and you're returning fire, and you're going house to house, door to door, room to room in situations where you could be killed instantly, and many have been, as we know, because every single one of them is on the front page of every paper in the country.
+The Marines conducted themselves, as they must in this atmosphere, with as much circumspection as possible when you're under fire and you're returning fire, and you're going house to house, door to door, room to room in situations where you could be killed instantly, and many have been, as we know, because every single one of them is on the front page of every paper in the country.

 So we know that.